plb500/T2-Portfolio-Hacker/pi_src/readme.md

   #dtoverlay=rpi-ft5406,touchscreen-swapped-x-y=1,touchscreen-inverted-y=1
   ```
   For the build, strictly speaking, only the 90 degree rotation is required, but I like having these here for reference

+### Bluetooth setup (if using bluetooth -> Portfolio/HC-05 PIN transmission)
+(NB: This method works, but sucks and also feels like cheating.
+It seems to make the Pi really slow and unresponsive over Wifi.
+Much preferable to use the serial ine transmission method below)
 - Bluetooth pairing (if using the HC-05 interface Arduino project)
   - Install bluetooth pre-requisites on Pi:
     ```